Welcome to the Wisconsin Lions Camp

 Join us for a week away from home to experience the adventure of the lifetime!

-This quality camping experience is provided free-of-charge to eligible youth and adults with disabilities from Wisconsin.
-We serve youth and adults who are blind or visually impaired, Deaf or Hard of Hearing, youth who function socially or educationally as having a mild cognitive disability and youth with diabetes.
+This quality camping experience is provided free-of-charge to eligible children and adults with disabilities from Wisconsin.
+We serve children and adults who are blind or visually impaired, Deaf or Hard of Hearing, children with intellectual disabilities or educational autism and children with diabetes.
 A chance remark, “Blind kids can’t go to outdoor camps and stuff like that…” started it all in 1955 and in 1956, the Lions Clubs of the State of Wisconsin founded the Wisconsin Lions Camp and the Wisconsin Lions Foundation, Inc. to administer the Camp program.
 From that humble beginning with 26 campers, we are proud to serve over 1,300 campers a summer.

 What’s happening at Camp?